hashkat/hashkat/docs/tutorial11.md

 The *unfollow_tweet_rate* is a number inputted into the **INFILE.yaml** file that causes an agent who has created more tweets than this value to be randomly unfollowed by one of his/her followers.

+### A Network that Implements Unfollowing Due to Chattiness

+Let's now create a network simulation that implements unfollowing due to chattiness.
+We will use the input file we used in **Tutorial 1** as a starting point, and make the appropriate changes to incorporate unfollowing.
+Looking back on the **Tutorial 1** documentation page, we can see in the *main_stats.dat* output file screenshot that there were 9,968 total follows that occurred in that network simulation.
+It will be interesting to see how that number changes with the implementation of unfollowing due to chattiness.

+The *INFILE.yaml* file created for this tutorial can be found in the *docs/tutorials/* directory in the directory *tutorial11*.
+This file can also be viewed [here]().

 ## Next Steps